etovarluque/virtual-PCR-GUI/README.md

 the repaint is guarded twice — a re-entry flag, and a comparison against the current sheet.
 Without both it recurses until the process dies, which it did.

-## Why one JAR run per primer pair

-Given several primers at once, the JAR pairs *any* forward with *any* reverse and reports amplicons that span unrelated pairs — running MiFish-U and Elas02 together yields a spurious `MiFish-U-F` / `Elas02-R` product.
-Its `FRpairs=true` mode restricts pairing correctly but stops reporting amplicon sequences and annealing temperatures.

-So each pair gets its own invocation, with `ShowOnlyAmplicons=true`, which is the only output shape that carries `Ta` and the amplicon counters.
-Attribution is unambiguous and the report stays rich.
-Pairs run in parallel; a 13,500- sequence mitogenome set costs a few seconds per pair.

-Each run works in a temporary directory holding a hard link to the target, so large FASTA files are never copied and concurrent runs cannot collide over the report file.
-(Older JAR builds ignore `output_path` and write `<target>.out` next to the target.)

 ## The two JAR generations are not interchangeable

 Two builds exist, with different engines (`InSilicoPCR2`/`InSilicoPCR3` vs